Between 1803 and 1806, the vast majority of the states of the Holy Roman Empire were mediatized

 3. The assumption of an appropriate share in

-supplying the financial, military and
+financial, military and other

 needs of the Empire.

-one of the ten Imperial
+4. The membership in one of the ten Imperial

 Circles.

-Circles had been set up by Maximilian I, and were for military purposes.
-As such, they won't be described further here In
+These Imperial Circles had been set up by Maximilian I, and were for military purposes.
+As such, they won't

-the Council of Princes [Reichsfürstlicheskollegium] of the Imperial Diet [Reichstag] of 1792 there were 108 seats and
+be described further here In the Council of Princes [Reichsfürstlicheskollegium] of the Imperial Diet [Reichstag] of

-votes, allocated as follows, with the name of the dynasty holding the seat given in (parentheses):
+1792 there were 108 seats and votes, allocated as follows, with the name of the dynasty holding the seat given in (parentheses):

 The Three Ecclesiastical Electors